jooj123/react-redux-starter-kit/README.md

 - [Webpack](http://webpack.github.io/) is used for module bundling

-- [react-transform-hmr](https://github.com/gaearon/react-transform-hmr), hot reloading of CSS and JS.
+- [react-transform-hmr](https://github.com/gaearon/react-transform-hmr) for hot reloading of CSS and JS.

-- [Redux](https://github.com/rackt/redux) evolution of flux, unidirectional data flow, makes actions composable, reduces the boilerplate code and makes hot–reloading better.
+- [Redux](https://github.com/rackt/redux) is the next evolution of flux, unidirectional data flow, makes actions composable, reduces the boilerplate code and makes hot–reloading better.

 - [Babel](http://babeljs.io/) is a modular JavaScript transpiler that allows you to write next generation JavaScript right now.

-- [PostCSS](https://github.com/postcss/postcss) / [cssnext](http://cssnext.io/) PostCSS is a tool for transforming styles with JS plugins and cssnext allows you to write up in future CSS syntax right now.
+- [PostCSS](https://github.com/postcss/postcss) / [cssnext](http://cssnext.io/) PostCSS is a tool for transforming styles with JS plugins and cssnext allows you to write future CSS syntax right now.

-- [react-router](https://github.com/rackt/react-router) is used for routing.
+- [react-router](https://github.com/rackt/react-router) is flexible routing system.

 - [react-helmet](https://github.com/nfl/react-helmet) is used for managing the document title, meta, link, script, and base tags of each page in the app.